Who can apply?

 In any of the Beneficiaries of MCnetITN3: Manchester (UK), Durham (UK), Glasgow (UK), Goettingen (Germany), Karlsruhe (Germany), Louvain (Belguim), Lund (Sweden) and University College London (UK).

-The project may involve short visits to the European Partners of MCnetITN3: CERN and Heidelberg (Germany) and other groups with whom MCnetITN3 members collaborate, but may not be based full-time there.
+The project may involve short visits to the European Partners of MCnetITN3: CERN, Heidelberg (Germany) and Vienna (Austria) and other groups with whom MCnetITN3 members collaborate, but may not be based full-time there.

 Applicants should indicate their preferred team on the application form, and make a case for the fit to this team in their research proposal.
 The network may in some cases offer a studentship in another team, if it is deemed more appropriate.